-Men, if you feel like you are losing your mojo then maybe it time to check your testosterone level.
+Men, if you feel like you are losing your mojo then it’s time to check your testosterone level.
 Aging men will have a predictable decline in the male sex hormone, testosterone, leading to decreased energy and fatigue, weight gain, loss of muscle mass, and loss of sex drive or erectile function.
 They will also have increasing risk for heart disease, diabetes, osteoporosis and dementia.

 The decline in male hormones is called andropause, with a decline in hormones similar to menopause in women, but it occurs over 10-15 years instead of the few years it takes for menopause.
 And men can supplement their hormones, just like women.